Ale-Code404/laravel-firebase-messaging-start/README.md

 # Laravel Firebase Cloud Messaging implementation

+Simple template for firebase push notifications in Laravel 10.x

 ## How to run

 1. Use autodiscover config file for firebase auth in **storage/app**